 Search Knowledge Base by Keyword

-Introduction to event IDs
+Introduction to the activity log event IDs

 The concept of events and event IDs is the same as in the Windows event log: every type of change has an associated event ID.
 For example whenever a user logs in to WordPress, the event recorded in the WordPress activity log reports which user logged in, from where but will always have event ID 1000.